kitchenware-1

 Air Fryers

 Air fryers offer a remarkably healthful way to prepare vegetables in a manner that still tastes indulgent.
-If you love fried foods like French Fries or tempura, an air fryer will deliver that same delightful crunch with a fraction of the cooking oil.
+If you love fried foods like French fries or tempura, an air fryer will deliver that same delightful crunch with a fraction of the cooking oil.
 Here’s a small and inexpensive but highly-rated unit.
 And here’s a fancy, digital model that’s large enough to feed a family.

 Mixers

 Serious chefs couldn’t live without a mixer.
-The classic stand mixer is made by Kitchen Aid.
+The classic stand mixer is made by KitchenAid.
 For lesser mixing needs you may get by with a hand mixer, blender, food processor, or cheap immersion blender (mixing stick).
-Immersion blenders are one of the handiest appliances you can own, since they can be whipped out at any moment to do basic mixing and cleanup is minimal.
+Immersion blenders are one of the handiest appliances you can own, since they can be whipped out at any moment for tasks like blending soups, sauces, and baby food.

 Bread Machines